-The Newsom Administration is currently seeking nominations for members of a new Precision Medicine Advisory Council to provide high-level guidance to the Governor’s Office of Planning and Research on matters relating to the CIAPM program.
-Members will be selected by the Governor and the Legislature, and should be experts in precision medicine, representing, for example, private industry, patient advocacy and community groups, regulatory affairs, health insurance providers, public policy, venture capital communities, or academia in the areas of data science, bioinformatics, bioethics, the microbiome, metabolomics, genomics, community engagement, wearable devices, or other relevant fields.
+The Newsom Administration is creating a new Precision Medicine Advisory Council to provide high-level guidance to the Governor’s Office of Planning and Research on matters relating to the CIAPM program.
+Members will be selected by the Governor and the Legislature, and will be experts in precision medicine, representing, for example, private industry, patient advocacy and community groups, regulatory affairs, health insurance providers, public policy, venture capital and philanthropy, or academia in the areas of data science, bioinformatics, bioethics, the microbiome, metabolomics, genomics, community engagement, public health, wearable devices, or other relevant fields.

 - Identifying and recommending research fields, total funding levels, timelines, selection committee members for RFPs, and expert project evaluators

 - Developing strategies to support sustainability of the Initiative, respond to changes in societal needs and opportunities, and stimulate adequate community engagement with CIAPM activities

 - Reviewing and providing feedback on documents including annual legislative reports and project evaluation reports